 As analysts at Deutsche Bank predict that if the American economy enters a downturn stock markets could still fall a further 25% workers nearing retirement need to think carefully about where to place their funds in order to maximise their returns during their retirement years.

-If you have been considering investing in a buy-to-let property and would like to discuss how we can help you to manage your property and maximise your return on investment please give us a call on 01772 284606 or send us an email email@example.com and we will happy to discuss your options with you.
+If you have been considering investing in a buy-to-let property in Leyland and would like to discuss how we can help you to manage your property and maximise your return on investment please give us a call on 01772 284606 or send us an email firstname.lastname@example.org and we will happy to discuss your options with you.